OwaisAbuSonaina/Exploring-GAN-Variants-for-Balancing-Imbalanced-Datasets/README.md

 ## Project Overview

-The [Credit Card Fraud Detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) is highly imbalanced, with fraud accounting for only **0.17%** of transactions.
-Standard classifiers often fail to detect fraud in such scenarios, favoring the majority class.
+The **Credit Card Fraud Detection** dataset is highly imbalanced, where fraudulent transactions represent only **0.17%** of the data.
+Traditional classifiers (like Random Forest) often biasedly predict "Normal" for everything, achieving high accuracy but missing actual fraud cases.

-This project implements and compares two generative models to synthesize realistic fraud samples:
+This project implements two generative models to synthesize realistic fraud samples and balance the dataset:

-1. **Vanilla GAN** (Standard Multi-Layer Perceptron GAN)
+1. **Vanilla GAN** (Standard MLP GAN)
 2. **Wasserstein GAN (WGAN)** (With weight clipping and Wasserstein loss)

-The goal is to improve the **Recall** of the classifier (Random Forest) without significantly sacrificing precision.
+## 📊 Dataset & Imbalance Analysis

+The dataset contains 284,807 transactions, but only 492 are fraudulent.
+This extreme imbalance poses a significant challenge for supervised learning.

+*Figure 1: The extreme class imbalance (0.2% vs 99.8%) visualized.*

-## Key Features
+## 🛠️ Methodology

-* **Data Preprocessing:** Robust scaling of Time/Amount features; PCA features left as-is.
-* **GAN Implementation:** Custom PyTorch implementations of Generator, Discriminator (Vanilla), and Critic (WGAN) tailored for tabular data.
-* **Stability Techniques:** Implemented Wasserstein Loss and Weight Clipping to prevent mode collapse.
-* **Evaluation:** Comprehensive analysis using Precision-Recall Curves, F1-Scores, and Confusion Matrices.
+We designed a 3-stage pipeline:

+1. **Preprocessing:** Robust scaling of 'Time' and 'Amount' features.
+2. **Data Augmentation:** Trained GANs on the minority class to generate synthetic fraud samples.
+3. **Classification:** Trained a Random Forest classifier on three distinct scenarios:
+* **Scenario A:** Original Imbalanced Data (Baseline)
+* **Scenario B:** Augmented with Vanilla GAN Data
+* **Scenario C:** Augmented with WGAN Data

 ## Results & Analysis

-We compared three scenarios:

-1. **Baseline:** Random Forest trained on the original imbalanced data.
-2. **Vanilla GAN:** Augmented with synthetic fraud samples from a standard GAN.
-3. **WGAN:** Augmented with synthetic samples from a Wasserstein GAN.
+### 1. Confusion Matrix Comparison

+The WGAN model significantly altered the decision boundary, making the classifier more sensitive to fraud.

+*Figure 2: Confusion Matrices for Baseline, Vanilla GAN, and WGAN scenarios.*

+### 2. Performance Metrics

+While the Baseline model achieved the highest Precision, the **WGAN model achieved the highest Recall (88 captured frauds)**, proving it is the most effective at minimizing false negatives (missed fraud).

 | Model | Recall (Fraud Caught) | Precision (False Alarms) | F1-Score |
 | --- | --- | --- | --- |